Improving Scheduled Sampling with Elastic Weight Consolidation for Neural Machine Translation: Elastic Weight Consolidation for Scheduled Sampling

 \section{Elastic Weight Consolidation for Scheduled Sampling}

-Section~\ref{sec:experiments} shows that even though scheduled sampling addresses exposure bias by increasing model reliance on the input sequence, it also leads to output degradation due to catastrophic forgetting~\citep{FRENCH1999128} when the generated prefix is correct at inference time.
-Elastic Weight Consolidation~(EWC)~\citep{DBLP:journals/corr/KirkpatrickPRVD16} is an effective regularization-based approach for mitigating catastrophic forgetting during domain adaptation in NMT~\citep{thompson-etal-2019-overcoming, saunders-etal-2019-domain}.
+Section~\ref{sec:experiments} shows that even though scheduled sampling addresses exposure bias by increasing model reliance on the input sequence, it also leads to output degradation due to catastrophic forgetting~\citep{FRENCH1999128} when the model-generated prefix is correct at inference time.
+Elastic Weight Consolidation~(EWC)~\citep{DBLP:journals/corr/KirkpatrickPRVD16} is an effective regularization-based approach for mitigating catastrophic forgetting during fine-tuning with successful applications in NMT~\citep{thompson-etal-2019-overcoming, saunders-etal-2019-domain}.

-EWC regularizes learning an in-domain task~$I$ without forgetting an already learned general-domain task~$G$ by retaining the parameters which are important for the latter, while adapting more on parameters that are less important:
+To this end, we use EWC to regularize conditioning with the model-generated prefixes ${\hat{y}_{<t}}$ to avoid forgetting using the ground-truth ${y_{<t}}_{j}$ as prefixes.
+EWC penalizes changes to the parameters which are important for the ground-truth prefixes, while adapting more the parameters that are less important: